nickmoline/nickmoline.github.io/_posts/2020-10-04-the-next-adventure.md

 This pandemic has made me realize, however, that this is not the type of lifestyle I want to live long term.
 This is not the type of character I want to play indefinitely.
 I'd like to be able to live in a house, with a kitchen large enough to make gourmet meals, and perhaps a nice grill in the back yard.
 I'd love to have a garage I can setup a workshop in, to take on new, more creative projects.

 Most importantly of all I'd like to have a separate workspace from my life space.
-I'd like to have an office where I can work separate from where I go to relax, where I can close myself off to be able to focus on work when I'm working, and close myself off from it when I'm playing.
+I'd like to have an office where I can work separate from where I go to relax, where I can close myself off to be able to focus on work when I'm working, and close myself away from it when I'm playing.

 Frankly, I'd also love it if I had a place where I could play D&D with friends around a table, the way the game was designed to be played (perhaps on a custom gaming table built in that workshop).

 Unfortunately, I don't see my current adventure leading to that life, as Silicon Valley will always be so expensive to live that I won't be able to afford to establish that headquarters for my adventuring party.

 And so, the time has come to roll a new character, to take on a new adventuring party and start off on a new adventure with that life as the endgame.
-I'm honored to say that I've now taken a new position as Senior Software Engineer at [eZoic, Inc](https://www.ezoic.com) in Carlsbad, CA, and Barbara and I (along with her mother and brother who live with us), will be moving to southern California before the end of this month.
+I'm happy to announce that I've now taken a new position as Senior Software Engineer at [eZoic, Inc](https://www.ezoic.com) in Carlsbad, CA, and Barbara and I (along with her mother and brother who live with us), will be moving to southern California before the end of this month.

 My last day with Justia will be October 15th, and my first official (but remote) day with eZoic will be October 19th, 2020.